MassimoQu/MassimoQu.github.io/_pages/about.md

 His research interests primarily focus on sensor fusion, particularly within the realms of images and point clouds.
 He specializes in multi-sensor calibration and visual positioning, aiming to advance the field through innovative methodologies and keen insights.

-Qianxin is actively seeking opportunities to further his academic pursuits and is currently exploring MPhil and PhD programs where he can contribute to and expand his research on data fusion technologies and their applications in intelligent systems.
+Qianxin is actively seeking opportunities to further his academic pursuits and is currently exploring MPhil/PhD programs where he can contribute to and expand his research on data fusion technologies and their applications in intelligent systems.

 # 🔥 News